 Gentrification is one of those topics that I never feel fully at ease with.
 Every time the topic comes up, my voice quiets down.
 I am loathe to jump in and say anything because it’s such a dense and thorny topic.
 This hesitation has led to a few aborted blog posts as well.

 Thing is, I don’t want to be quiet about gentrification.
 It’s a topic that affects everyone in Chicago, from the Calumet River to Rogers Park.
 It’s a historic battle as well.
 In the 1960s Martin Luther King, Jr. campaigned for fair housing in his “Chicago Freedom Movement.”
+The topic is also one that we directly address on our Old Polonia and Wicker Park Food Tour and Factories to Calories Tour of Fulton Market.

 In order to better grasp this complex and thorny topic, I decided to simply lay out some of the competing ideas and arguments about gentrification and public housing in Chicago.